tv2/sisyfos-audio-controller/README.md

 (Mixer presets are stored in MixerProtocolPresets.js)
 ### Following preset name are possible:
 * CasparCG
-  * copy sisyfos-casparcg-geometry.json from Docs/CasparCG-Example to the root of your user account
+  * use storage/default-casparcg.ccg as template and place you own file in storage folder.
   * base your casparcg.config by the casparcg.config file in the same folder
-  * remember to active OSC in the casparcg.config file
+  * remember to active OSC in the casparcg.config file to it points to Sisyfos

 * reaper
   * OSC protocol for control Reaper (reaper.fm)